glad-tidings/CoubBot/README.md

 # CoubBot
 CoubBOT is a bot to automate specific tasks using coub accounts.

+## ⚠️Warning
+I am not responsible for your account.
+Please consider the potential risks before using this bot.

 ## Features
 | Feature                   | Supported |
 | :------------------------ | :-------- |